IDKSAM27/OpenGL/README.md

 # OpenGL - !!DEPRECATED!!
-Use simulation_OpenGL repo, where I have implemented the same project, and added many more stuff.
+Use simulation_OpenGL repo, where I have implemented the same project, and added many more stuff!
+Kept this for pure educational purpose.